hunter-teacher-cert/csci77800-fall2022/README.md

 # csci77800-fall2022
-Main working repo for Ethics in CS -- Fall 2022
+Main working repo for Ethics and CS -- Fall 2022

 # CSCI 77800 - Ethics and Computer Science